 Typical job profiles include Administrators in the following job families: Research Programme Management, Financial, Legal, and some management positions such as Head of Sector and Deputy Head of Unit.

 Contract agents (about 75% of staff)

-Contract agents are recruited to do a wide range of support or technical jobs.
-Depending on the responsibilities and qualifications required, they are divided into four function groups (FG I to FGIV).
+Contract agents are recruited for a wide range of support and technical roles.
+Depending on the responsibilities and qualifications required, they are divided into four function groups (FGI to FGIV).
 Contract agents are recruited on fixed-term contracts, which may be renewed.

 Terms of recruitment

-- staff regulations and any specific decisions of the agency's steering committee apply to REA staff members
+- staff regulations and specific decisions of the agency's steering committee apply to REA staff members

 - remuneration is based on the community scale of salaries